AmonKm/mercator-sync/README.md

 ### Structure

-The Grist script is split into three files under `Registre-sync/`, following the same pattern as the `sync.py` orchestrator:
+The Grist script is split into three files under `Registre-sync/`, following the same pattern as the `sync.py` orchestrator, there is a Grist template in addition to these three files :

 ```
 Registre-sync/